ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 #### Functional Requirements

-- **SRS 01**: Sensor data was collected every 1 minute with ±1% sampling accuracy.
+- **SRS 01**: Sensor data shall be collected every 1 minute with ±1% sampling accuracy.

-- **SRS 02**: Wi-Fi transmitted real-time soil moisture, soil temperature, air temperature, air humidity, air quality, light intensity, nitrogen, phosphorus, and potassium data to the cloud.
+- **SRS 02**: The system shall transmit real-time sensor data — including soil moisture, soil temperature, air temperature, humidity, air quality, light intensity, and NPK levels — to the cloud over Wi-Fi.

-- **SRS 03**: NPK levels were measured every minute.
-Alerts were generated by sending email if nutrient levels dropped below thresholds.
+- **SRS 03**: NPK levels shall be measured every minute.
+Alerts shall be sent via email when any nutrient value drops below its respective threshold.

-- **SRS 04**: The water pump activated below 400 soil moisture capacitive value and turned off when moisture reaches the set value.
+- **SRS 04**: The water pump shall activate when soil moisture drops below a capacitive value of 400 and shall turn off once the moisture reaches the predefined setpoint.

-- **SRS 05**: The PIR motion sensor activated a buzzer, fan and puppet deterrent for 5 seconds upon motion.
-It was overrideable by button.
+- **SRS 05**: The PIR motion sensor shall trigger a buzzer, fan, and puppet deterrent for 5 seconds upon detecting motion.
+This response shall be overrideable via a user-controlled button.

-- **SRS 06**: Over the Air firmware update on button click for the GUI.
+- **SRS 06**: The system shall support Over-The-Air (OTA) firmware updates initiated by a button click within the GUI.

-- **SRS 07**: Notifications were sent via email to alert users about critical conditions like temperature extremes or low nutrients.
+- **SRS 07**: The system shall send email notifications to inform users about critical conditions, such as temperature extremes or low soil nutrients.

-- **SRS 08**: Real-time and historical data were visualized through a web interface with graphs and system status.
+- **SRS 08**: Real-time and historical data shall be visualized through a web interface, which shall include graphs, trends, and live status indicators.

-- **SRS 09**: A microSD card logged timestamped data and used a rolling buffer to manage storage.
-Data synced with cloud when Wi-Fi was available.
+- **SRS 09**: A microSD card shall log timestamped sensor data using a rolling buffer to manage storage efficiently.
+Data shall sync to the cloud when Wi-Fi connectivity is available.

-- **SRS 10**: The fan also switches on based on motion or over heating to maintain airflow for stable sensor readings.
+- **SRS 10**: The fan shall turn on automatically in response to motion detection or elevated temperature to ensure consistent airflow and accurate sensor readings.

 #### Validation of Software

 | Software Requirements | Review                              |